mit-cml/appinventor-summit/index.md

 layout: home
 ---

-The MIT App Inventor Summit is the annual gathering of the world-wide App Inventor community.
-Hosted by the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL), this summit brings together a diverse range of individuals,
+**The MIT App Inventor Summit** is a gathering of the world-wide App Inventor community.
+Hosted by the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL), the summit brings together a diverse range of individuals,
+including:
+- research scientists;
+- educators from formal and informal settings;
+- NGO staff members;
+- computer scientists;
+- representatives from industry;
+- entrepreneurs;
+- and others.
-including: research scientists; educators from formal and informal settings; NGO staff members; computer scientists; representatives from industry; entrepreneurs; and others.
-The intimate size, exhilarating program, and accomplished attendees make the MIT App Inventor Summit the ideal opportunity to share current work, form new collaborations, and stay abreast of the latest developments within the MIT App Inventor community.
+The intimate size, exhilarating program, and accomplished attendees make the MIT App Inventor Summit an ideal opportunity to share current work, form new collaborations, and stay abreast of the latest developments within the MIT App Inventor community.

+**This year's summit will include:**
+- Youth Mobile Power Awards
+- Keynote Speakers
-The summit will include keynotes, panel discussions with the original development team as well as current team members, presentations by students, teachers, and professional app developers, a poster session, and a reception for people to share ideas and inspiration.
+- Panel discussions with the original development team as well as current team members
+- Presentations by students, teachers, and professional app developers
+- Poster session
+- Mini-hackathon
+- Networking reception

 ## Youth Mobile Power Programming Competition

-At the summit we will be announcing the winners for the Youth Mobile Power app challenge jointly run by MIT and YR Media. ***[Click here to learn more about participating in the Youth Mobile Power App Challenge](http://appinventor.mit.edu/explore/youth-mobile-power-app-challenge.html )***.
+A highlight of the summit will be the official recognition of the winners of the Youth Mobile Power, MIT App Inventor challenge, run by MIT and YR Media.

+***[Learn more about participating in the Youth Mobile Power App Challenge](http://appinventor.mit.edu/explore/youth-mobile-power-app-challenge.html )***.